 Back when I began the layout in 2011, I built it as a modular design because I knew we would be moving at some point.
 I didn’t think that would be 6 years later.

-The layout was built in 4 modules and carefully taken apart for the move in April of 2017.
+The layout was built in 4 modules and carefully taken apart for the move in April.
 Here are some pix of the layout during the process of reassembly of the four modules.

 Thankfully, I put leveling screw feet on all the legs as the new shop floor is angled.
 The former owner was smart to do this as he used to hose out the shop.
 I won’t be doing that but it was quite a job lining up the 4 modules and getting them all leveled.

 I started with the rear 4×8 module leveling it out first.
 Then I brought in aligned and leveled the two side modules and finally the front module.

 And here is the new backdrop.
 It was my first try and I really like it!

 After I went to all the work of assembly and leveling, I took it all apart so I had better access to parts of the rear of the layout.
 I started with the rear center module.